The State Records Office website gives an overview of the history of the Child Welfare Department:

 In 1934 a separate portfolio was created for child welfare.
 The Child Welfare Department was abolished in 1972 and its functions passed to the newly created Department for Community Welfare.'

-Until 1972, the Child Welfare Department shared responsibility for the 'care and control' of children who were 'Aboriginal Wards' with the Department of Native Welfare and its predecessors.
+Until 1972, the Child Welfare Department shared responsibility for the 'care and control' of children who were 'Aboriginal Wards' with the Chief Protector of Aborigines, and later the Commissioner for Native Affairs and the Commissioner of Native Welfare.
+I

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011